FurrySparkle/surplex-io.github.io/driver.md

 <img src="assets/driver_location.png" width="50%"/>

-Once you have done the steps above, please head over to Surplex [software] page for the final steps required before using Surplex's shoes!
+Once you have done the steps above, please head over to Surplex [wifi] page for uploading firmware to Surplex Shoes.

 ---